-TIt’s wild to think there are 86 billion neurons firing within the typical human brain, creating our thoughts, emotions, and entire lived experience.
+It’s wild to think there are 86 billion neurons firing within the typical human brain, creating our thoughts, emotions, and entire lived experience.
 But alas, this incredible organ, which weighs a mere 3 pounds on average, is often shrouded in misconceptions.
 In this article, we’re putting on our neuroscientist hat and debunking some of those common misconceptions about the brain.
 Buckle up – it’s going to be a neurologically enlightening ride.

 It’s an old adage that just won’t seem to fade away: humans operate at barely a fraction of their brain’s capacity.
 You've probably heard it in motivational speeches, seen it as the foundation for movie plots, or been encouraged to unlock your hidden 90% potential.
 But it's nowhere near the truth.

 The reality is that we use virtually all parts of the brain and that, under normal conditions, most of the brain is active almost all the time.
-Cutting-edge imaging technologies, like functional magnetic resonance imaging (fMRI), provide a visual insight into which parts of our brain are active during different tasks.
+Cutting-edge imaging technologies, like functional magnetic resonance imaging (MRI), provide a visual insight into which parts of our brain are active during different tasks.
 These scans consistently show widespread activity across the entire brain, even when we're at rest.

 The misunderstanding likely originated as a misinterpretation of scientific studies or due to a loss of context when referencing neural plasticity, which we’ll debunk next.